UT students may sign up at EEB 587.

 These projects should be able to serve as the core for a dissertation chapter or published paper: still requiring more work and writing, but a solid idea with preliminary results.

-The class is generally flipped: rather than me droning at the front of the room, I’ll be releasing videos online for you to watch.
-They will be linked to from this syllabus.
+The class is generally flipped: rather than me droning at the front of the room, you’ll be given content to process at home.
+This material will be linked to from this syllabus.
 In class, talk about what was not clear from the videos about methods, and we’ll dig into that.
 We can also work on problematic parts of the exercises (you should do most of them before class) and talk about papers.

 The class discussion board is public on Slack; you will need the [Slack invite code]https://join.slack.com/t/phylometh/shared_invite/enQtOTAwMDQwMTMyODMyLTM2N2I1YmRjNzhkM2ZhYWVhMzlhMjU1YzExZTQ2MGRlYTQyMzA3YzBjYWQyYzhmNGMxYzgzOTJhZTAwYTA2NzI) to join.